Stereographic Multiple-Try Metropolis: Introduction

 \section{Introduction}

 Markov chain Monte Carlo (MCMC) methods are essential tools for sampling from complex probability distributions, particularly in Bayesian inference and statistical physics.
 Their widespread use stems from their ability to approximate expectations under intractable distributions efficiently.
-In this paper, we focus on the multiple-try Metropolis (MTM) algorithms, first proposed by \textcite{liu2000mtm}.
+In this paper, we focus on the multiple-try Metropolis (MTM) algorithms, first proposed by \cite{liu2000mtm}.
 Given a target distribution $\pi$ on $\mathbb{R}^d$, we want to construct a Markov chain $X^d(t)$ such that it has $\pi$ as its invariant distribution.
-Unlike the random walk Metropolis (RWM) algorithm, which considers a single proposal per iteration, MTM generates multiple, say $N$, candidate samples and selects one based on a weight function $\omega(\cdot,\cdot)$.
-The most popular choice for the weight function by far is $\omega(x,y)=\pi(y)/\pi(x)$ where $x\in\mathbb{R}^d$ denotes the current state and $y\in\mathbb{R}^d$ denotes the proposal \cite{Gagnon2023}, and the MTM using this weight function is called globally balanced (GB) in \cite{Gagnon2023}.
-So far, many designs of MTM have been developed, and the version of \cref{alg:MTM} for general weight function is from \cite{Pandolfi2010}.
+Unlike the random-walk Metropolis (RWM) algorithm, which considers a single proposal per iteration, MTM generates multiple, say $N$, candidate proposals and selects one based on a weight function $\omega(\cdot,\cdot)$.
+See \cref{alg:MTM} for one version of MTM with a general weight function \citep{Pandolfi2010}.
+MTM has recently gained attention for its potential to facilitate parallel computation (see applications in \cite{frenkel2004,Calderhead2014,Holbrook2023}), enhancing computational efficiency.
+It does not require gradient information, making it applicable to a broader class of target distributions.

+For the weight function, one popular choice is $\omega(x,y)=\pi(y)/\pi(x)$ where $x\in\mathbb{R}^d$ denotes the current state and $y\in\mathbb{R}^d$ denotes the proposal, and the corresponding MTM will be referred to as globally-balanced (GB) MTM as in \cite{Gagnon2023}.
+Recently, \cite{Gagnon2023} proposed the locally-balanced (LB) MTM where the weight function is chosen as $\omega(x,y)=\sqrt{\pi(y)/\pi(x)}$.
+For other versions of MTM: \cite{craiu2007} propose a modification of MTM allowing the use of correlated proposals; \cite{casarin2013interacting} use different independent distributions to sample proposals and introduce an interacting MTM mechanism; \cite{pandolfi2014generalized} generalize the reversible jump algorithm through the multiple-try method; \cite{Luo2018} propose an MTM algorithm with tailored proposal distributions; \cite{yang2019adaptive} introduce a component-wise multiple-try Metropolis algorithm whose computational efficiency is increased using an adaptation rule; \cite{fontaine2022} propose an adaptive MTM algorithm for target distributions with complex geometry such as multiple-modality; \cite{li2024} propose a rejection-free modification of MTM.
+We refer to \cite{martino2018} for a review of MTM algorithms.